Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What does this tool evaluate?

-It evaluates whether a rogue-agent event could be contained with a credible kill switch, rollback path, escalation flow, evidence trail, and named ownership.
+This assessment evaluates whether a rogue-agent event could be contained with a credible kill switch, rollback path, escalation flow, evidence trail, and named ownership.

 Who should use this screen?